 Now, let’s return to the WP Dashboard > Listings > Packages section and add a new premium package.
 Enter the package name, fill in the description, set the maximum number of listing submissions, and finally select the WooCommerce product that you’ve created previously (check the screenshot below).
 When finished, click on the Publish button.

-Okay, now we’d like to demonstrate how these two monetization models work on the front-end.
-To do that, let’s sign out and register a new user account to get a better idea of how everything works for website visitors.
+Okay, now we’d like to demonstrate how the first two revenue models work on the front-end.
+To do that, we’ve created a simple service marketplace with the TaskHive theme and the HivePress plugin.
+We registered a new user account to show you how everything works for website visitors.

 Then you’ll be taken to the listing submission page, where you need to fill in all the listing details and click on the Submit Listing button.